IPO Allotment Process is the logical and step-wise method of determining the allotment of shares to investors by the offer’s registrar.

 Read Also: 7 common IPO mistakes and how to avoid them

-At this point, two situations may arise.
+At this point, two situations may arise in the process of IPO allotment.

 The IPO is oversubscribed but not by a wide margin.
 Given that there are some investors applying for multiple lots, the number of applications is less than the maximum allottees.
 For our example, let’s assume there were 150,000 applicants, including 30,000 who applied for two lots while the remaining 120,000 applied for one lot of 40 shares.
 In this case,